annaesvensson/yellow-help/1-en/what-s-new.md

-! - Updated publish extension, style guide for experienced developers and writers ! - Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced ! - Updated themes, CSS for coloured block elements has changed ! - Updated website, more information about latest product changes ! - Updated website, more information about protection of personal data !
+! - Updated publish extension, style guide for experienced developers and writers ! - Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced ! - Updated themes, CSS for coloured block elements has changed ! - Updated website, more information about product information and changes ! - Updated website, more information about protection of personal data !
 !
 [See code history](https://github.com/datenstrom/yellow/commits/main/) and [documentation history](https://github.com/annaesvensson/yellow-help/commits/main/).